 Another boon to Seddon is that she manages to create characters that not only feel real but also generates a response, you connect with them and feel for them, what them to succeed, or suffer depending upon the character…or who you are I guess!
 But whichever way you take it, Seddon manages to create vibrant characters and interlace their dynamic through a frenetic story full of darkness, betray and emotion.
 Something that I noticed, and I suppose it makes sense, is that Seddon doesn’t pull any punches, it’s just so raw and real and Kate Saunders is such a heartbreakingly real character, if honest examples of abuse is something that you find uncomfortable then perhaps this book isn’t for you, but that being said it’s such a riveting story that I’d strongly suggest you read it regardless.

 I enjoy the thriller genre, partly because it deals with the darker side of human nature, but mostly because it can be a great vessel for complicated storytelling, and Seddon’s novel, A Fool’s Circle manages that, with twists and turns, and a real human drama at its core.
-It even has a twist ending, which I won’t say anything else about because I don’t want to spoil it any more than mentioning it exists already did but I will say that overall the story is deeply engaging and worthwhile and if you want to grab a copy for yourself then you can do that by heading to Amazon (UK/US), and that’s left is the rating and I feel that A Fool’s Circle more than earns a 5/5.
+It even has a twist ending, which I won’t say anything else about because I don’t want to spoil it any more than mentioning it exists already did but I will say that overall the story is deeply engaging and worthwhile so with all that in mind I feel that A Fool’s Circle more than earns a 5/5.
+If you would like to grab a copy for yourself then head on over to Amazon.